Human Resources Glossary

 ATS is a record hiring system that ensures effective recruiting takes place.
-The system starts from candidate application to the hiring process.
+The system starts from the candidate application to the hiring process.
 The best thing about ATS is that it is available in different sizes and features.
 Thus, ensuring its ideal for all company sizes.
 The system promotes efficiency in the workplace.
 It also encourages good talent acquisition.

 Attrition is the rate at which employees reduce over time.
 It involves the voluntary retirement or resignation of employees.
 It also consists of a situation where a company does not move to replace the employees.
 Attrition ensures that an organization’s workforce reduces.

-Behavior-based interviewing is a type of interviewing in which the interviewer asks questions about the interviewee’s past behavior in order to predict their future behavior.
+Behavior-based interviewing is a type of interviewing in which the interviewer asks questions about the interviewee’s past behavior to predict their future behavior.
 This type of interviewing is based on the idea that past behavior is the best predictor of future behavior.

 Benchmarking involves using various metrics to measure a team or company’s performance.
 The metrics include turnover rates, sales, retention, and customer satisfaction.
 Companies can use benchmarking to compare their competitors’ and internal performances.
 The metrics can help determine whether there are any performance changes.

-Companies use the business necessity to justify their employment technique.
+Companies use business necessity to justify their employment technique.
 The techniques often impact a specific group of people.
 The defense helps to legitimize the reasons why a company uses strict employment practices.
 Some of the most common business necessities include; experience and education requirements.

-The Consolidated Omnibus Budget Reconciliation Act (COBRA) is a health insurance plan that gives workers and their dependants who lose their health benefits due to certain circumstances (such as job loss, reduction in hours, death, divorce, etc) the chance to continue health benefits provided by their group plan for a limited time.
+The Consolidated Omnibus Budget Reconciliation Act (COBRA) is a health insurance plan that gives workers and their dependents who lose their health benefits due to certain circumstances (such as job loss, reduction in hours, death, divorce, etc) the chance to continue health benefits provided by their group plan for a limited time.

 Co-employment happens when two or more organizations use the same employee.
 Organizations often have legal responsibility for that worker.
 Co-employment often happens in employment service providers or staffing firms.